qubyte/rel-payment/README.md

 }
 ```

-where each object looks like:
+and where each object looks like:

 ```javascript
 {